 Why does iodine give a blue colour with starch solution?

 The iodine test is used to test for starch presence.
-Starch becomes an intense “blue-black” color due to the formation of an intermolecular load-transfer complex by adding aqueous solutions of the triiodide anion.
+Starch becomes an intense “blue-black” colour due to the formation of an intermolecular load-transfer complex by adding aqueous solutions of the triiodide anion.

 How do you test the presence of sulphide ion?

 Rotten egg smell of H2S is observed when adding dilute sulphuric acid to the salt.
-Confirmatory test is black spot of Ag2S is observed when adding S2-ion to silver foil.
+The confirmatory test is the black spot of Ag2S is observed when adding S2-ion to silver foil.